 The Crevasse Canyon Formation is a lower unit of the Mesaverde Group that crops out through much of the west part of the Roca Honda permit area.
 The unit consists of the following members from youngest to oldest: Gibson Coal Member, Dalton Sandstone Member, Borrego Pass Lentil, and Dilco Coal Member (Figure 7-4).
 The Mulatto Tongue of the Mancos Shale is below the Dalton Sandstone Member and above the Borrego Pass Lentil (Figure 7-4).
-The Mulatto Tongue is approximately 300 ft thick in the permit area and is a marine deposit representing a transgression of the Western Interior Seaway.
+The Mulatto Tongue is approximately 360 ft thick in the permit area and is a marine deposit representing a transgression of the Western Interior Seaway.

-The Gibson Coal Member is as much as 240 ft thick in the area of interest and crops out mainly in the steep slopes on the sides of Jesus Mesa (Figure 7-3).
-The Dalton Sandstone Member, a regressive marine beach sandstone, is as much as 100 ft thick.
+The Gibson Coal Member is as much as 312 ft thick in the area of interest and crops out mainly in the steep slopes on the sides of Jesus Mesa (Figure 7-3).
+The Dalton Sandstone Member, a regressive marine beach sandstone, is as much as 75 ft thick.

 Shale and silty sandstone of the Mulatto Tongue of the Mancos Shale crop out on gentle slopes and are covered in places by Quaternary alluvium and colluvium in the southwest part of the Roca Honda permit area.
 Below the Mulatto Tongue is the Borrego Pass Lentil, a transgressive marine sandstone that was previously referred to as the Stray sandstone of local usage (Santos 1966a).
-Boreholes drilled in 2007 in the permit area indicate that the Borrego Pass Lentil is about 40 ft thick.
+Boreholes drilled in 2007 in the permit area indicate that the Borrego Pass Lentil is about 20 ft thick.
 The entire thickness of the Mulatto Tongue is not exposed in the west part of the permit area because several normal faults disrupt the sequence.
-Therefore, whether the Borrego Pass Lentil, which lies just below the Mulatto Tongue, crops out in that area is not known.

-The Dilco Coal Member has an average thickness of about 120 ft and crops out just west of the permit area in Section 17.
+The Dilco Coal Member has an average thickness of about 125 ft and crops out just west of the permit area in Section 17.
 The member contains thin sandstone, shale, and discontinuous coal beds representative of a back-shore swamp environment associated with a regression of the Western Interior Seaway (Fassett 1989).